Biden doubles US global donation of COVID-19 vaccine shots

 “We need other high income countries to deliver on their own ambitious vaccine donations and pledges,” Biden said.
 He called on wealthy countries to commit to donating, rather than selling the shots to poorer nations, and to provide them “with no political strings attached.”

+The European Union committed to donating 500 million doses — a slight increase from its earlier announced plans — according to a joint statement between the bloc and the U.S. “We call for nations that are able to vaccinate their populations to double their dose-sharing commitments or to make meaningful contributions to vaccine readiness,” the statement said.

+They also committed to working with the U.S. to bolster global vaccine supply.

-Biden said the U.S. would also increase its funding to global aid groups that are administering shots
+Biden, in his remarks, said the U.S. would also increase its funding to global aid groups that are administering shots.

 The American response has come under criticism for being too modest, particularly as the administration advocates for providing booster shots to tens of millions of Americans before vulnerable people in poorer nations have received even a first dose.